Chapter 4123-3 Claims Procedure

 (e) Any other material issue in the claim, which means a question that must be established in order to determine claimant’s right to compensation and/or benefits.

-“Preponderance of the evidence” means greater weight of evidence, taking into consideration all the evidence presented.
+"Preponderance of the evidence" means greater weight of evidence, taking into consideration all the evidence presented.
 Burden of proof does not necessarily relate to the number of witnesses or quantity of evidence submitted, but to its quality, such as merit, credibility and weight.
-The obligation of the claimant is to make proof to the degree of probability.
+The obligation of the claimant is to make proof to the reasonable degree of probability.
 A mere possibility is conjectural, speculative and does not meet the required standard.

-(5) Procedure on employer’s request for medical examination of the claimant by a doctor of employer’s choice.
 The employer may require a medical examination of the employee as provided in section 4123.651 of the Revised Code under the following circumstances:

-(a) Such an examination, if requested, shall be in lieu of any rights under paragraph (C)(5)(b) of this rule and in no event will the claimant be examined on the same issue by a physician of the employer’s choice more than one time.
-The exercise of this exam right shall not be allowed to delay the timely payment of benefits or scheduled hearings.
+(a) Such an examination, if requested, shall be in lieu of any rights under paragraph (C)(5)(b) of this rule and in no event will the claimant be examined on the same issue by a physician of the employer's choice more than one time.
+The exercise of this examination right shall not be allowed to delay the timely payment of benefits or scheduled hearings.
 Requests for further examinations will be made to the bureau or commission following the provisions of paragraph (C)(5)(b) of this rule.
-The cost of any examination initiated by employer shall be paid by the employer including any fee required by the doctor, and the payment of all of the claimant’s traveling and meal expenses, in a manner and at the rates as established by the commission from time to time.
+The cost of any examination initiated by the employer shall be paid by the employer including any fee required by the doctor, and the payment of all of the claimant's traveling and meal expenses, in a manner and at the rates as established by the bureau from time to time.
 If employed, the claimant will also be compensated for any loss of wages arising from the scheduling of an examination.

 All reasonable expenses shall be paid by the employer immediately upon receipt of the billing, and the employer shall provide the claimant with a proper form to be completed by the claimant for reimbursement of such expenses.